byrne8783/reactCore1/reactCore1/readMe.txt

 I also have regular ( WebPackDevMiddleware based) funky HMR going, I.E. without 'dotnet watch run' I have Typescript 3.1 running and functioning in the HMR I've decided to separate out my 'source' from what is shipped to the browser.
-So 'client/' is the thingy I edit I've transferred my style definitions to sass and I got the junky HMR for style changes.
-We're sucking diesel.
+So 'client/' is the thingy I edit I've transferred my style definitions to sass

+I need to get my head around Typescript.
+I'm not getting output where I expect it.
+We're not sucking diesel.
+Meanwhile, trying to sort out type defs for tooltip on jQuery i've lost the definition of my stylesheet.

 Onward and Upward

+Get your TS source to generate its js into the client/js folder

+Get the funky HMR for style changes.

 get your head around the 'uglify' thingys in sample-25a3681a5fc2 and get a webpack production build implemented with minification and uglification

 Add React to your projects-a-basic-react-template-sample-25a3681a5fc2